sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 #### Design with users

 Though out of scope for this strategy, it is recommended that users be consulted during the iterative development process from the very start of the implementation process, which is advised to start immediately upon project launch, rather than being prevented by the gating process.
 However, by shifting from an approach that favours the purchasing of software to purchasing the capacity to build software, this presents an opportunity to work more closely with users throughout the process, which will be elaborated on further below.
-This modern approach would guarantee the prevention of repeating missteps made previously while adhering to the large purchase inspired oriented waterfall strategies followed in the past.
+This modern approach would guarantee the prevention of repeating missteps made previously while adhering to the large purchase inspired oriented waterfall strategies followed in the past[^10].

 #### Iterate and improve frequently

-As a result of shrinking the size of buy decisions, and by buying development services rather than monolithic systems, iterative delivery of progress will be delivered by vendors, at most, every two weeks, though ideally daily.
+As a result of shrinking the size of buy decisions, and by buying development services rather than monolithic systems, iterative delivery of progress will be delivered by vendors, at most, every two weeks, though ideally daily[^11].
 This allows for iterative improvements to software with feedback from users in the form of demos.
 Furthermore, this reduces the chances that an expensive ten year project fails on launch, having not been tested by users and incrementally improved upon.
-Short duration contracts reduces risk through iteratively developing solutions, and promotes a process whereby the government may use vendors interchangeably as the situation calls for.
+Short duration contracts reduces risk through iteratively developing solutions[^12], and promotes a process whereby the government may use vendors interchangeably as the situation calls for.
 This results in, rather than finding the government locked in to decade long agreements, the government maintaining its ability to respond to change.

 #### Use open standards and solutions

 (TO-DO: References)
 GC policy direction on open source is clear.
-In the Mandatory procedures for Enterprise Architecture Assessment in the Directive on Service and Digital, GC EARBs are guided to use open standards and solutions by default.
+In the Mandatory procedures for Enterprise Architecture Assessment in the Directive on Service and Digital, GC EARBs are guided to use open standards and solutions by default[^13].
 By shifting most buy decisions to a modified build, Canadians can favour service providers who are able to build solutions that better align with Government of Canada direction, such as the use of open standards and solutions.
 Through focusing on purchasing software delivery services rather than proprietary products, the department promotes transparency and Canadians are able to see, read, and develop solutions around, the services being built on their behalf.
 Further, this promotes an ecosystem where Canadian startups are able to develop standards around our services for the benefit of all Canadians.

 #### Work in the open by default